-The principles, goals and proposed actions of the 2019 Parks Plan derives from and builds on the 2013 Imagine Flint Master Plan.
+The principles, goals and proposed actions of the 2020 Parks Plan derives from and builds on the 2013 Imagine Flint Master Plan.
 All components are supported by or are an update of, the goals, objectives, and guiding principles of the "Environmental Features, Open Space, and Parks Plan" chapter of Imagine Flint and past parks and recreation plans.

-The City of Flint is tasked with balancing the needs of a community utilizing 70 parks and recreation facilities, while drawing funding from a declining parks millage.
+The City of Flint is tasked with balancing the needs of a community with 70 parks and recreation facilities, while drawing funding from a declining parks millage.
 The City places a high priority on partnerships, community-led planning, and efficiently allocating resources to provide parks, open space, and recreation infrastructure that both meets the needs of the community and is maintainable by the City and its partners.

-Since the 2013-2017 Parks and Recreation Plan the functions of the former Parks and Recreation Department have been absorbed into the Planning and Zoning Division.
+Since the 2013-2017

-The number of full-time equivalent employees has dropped from 75 in 2007 to just 1/4 of a full-time equivalent employee in 2018.
+Parks and Recreation Plan was published, the functions of the former Parks and Recreation absorbed into the Planning and Zoning Division.
+The number of full-time equivalent employees has dropped from 75 in 2007 to just 1/2 of a full-time equivalent employee in 2020.
 Likewise, the parks millage, which is the only dedicated source of funding for parks administration, operations, and maintenance, has been in steady decline since first being approved in 1996.
-In 2016, actual millage revenue stood at just \$311,597, decreasing \$468,617 (or 60%) over the previous eight years.
+In 2019, actual millage revenue stood at just \$332,012, while it was \$780,214 in 2009.
 Together, these limitations have curtailed the bandwidth of the City to carry out parks operations.